hashicorp/terraform/website/source/docs/providers/scaleway/index.html.markdown

 ```

-You'll need to provide your Scaleway organization and access key,
+You'll need to provide your Scaleway organization access key
+(available in Scaleway panel in *Credentials > Tokens > access key*)
-so that Terraform can connect.
-If you don't want to put
+and token (you can generate it in the same section), so that Terraform can connect.
-credentials in your configuration file, you can leave them
+If you don't want to put credentials in your configuration file,
-out:
+you can leave them out:

 ```
 provider "scaleway" {